Open Call for Participants in Youth Cultural Cooperation program – Serbia, Albania and Bosnia and Herzegovina

 We encourage you to apply if you are:

 – Living in Serbia, Bosnia and Herzegovina or Albania

 – Active in the field of culture, arts or and media*

-– As an individual want to participate in the activities that tackle regional issues and want to work on networking and fostering cultural cooperation in the region of Western Balkans.
+– Individuals wanting to participate in the activities that tackle regional issues and want to work on networking and fostering cultural cooperation in the region of Western Balkans.

 – Have a good command of English, since it will be the official language of the project activities.